Automattic/gridicons/npm/README.md

-In this Readme file you will learn about the contents of the npm folder and how the gridicons npm package is generated, tested and published to npm.
+In this Readme file you will learn about the contents of the npm folder and how the `wp-gridicons` npm package is generated, tested and published to npm.

 # npm
 The npm package generation has three folders: